leson207/ethereum-etl/DEV.md

 group a mini dag some way
 finnish return task to delete in done
 # Dev:
-- create dag and add to pendding
+- receipt and derevative
-- test it
+- use closest dependence: log from receipt not raw_receipt